oscilio/frontend-gulp/README.md

 1. `gulp webserver` to run the gulp-webserver to serve static files
 1. Connect to [http://localhost:8000](http://localhost:8000)

+Also, note that in config.json, you can set `ng_mocks = false` if you do not want to use the API mocks in `app/mocks.js`.

 ## Deploying

 The app is hosted at [development.oscillate.divshot.io](http://development.oscillate.divshot.io).
 Divshot is a